 Redeem Miles for Delta Award Flights

 While Delta does not publish an award chart, you can still find good value using your Delta SkyMiles for award flights.
-Flights normally start at 10,000 miles but Delta runs flash sales where flights can be even less.
+Flights normally start at 10,000 miles, but Delta runs flash sales where flights can be even less.

-Just note that you’ll typically pay much more for international award flights, especially in premium classes.
+However, you typically pay much more for international award flights, especially in premium classes.

 Redeem Miles for Flights With SkyTeam Alliance Partner Airlines